 Valorant and its agent meta are constantly changing.
 With almost every patch and update, a new agent is introduced to the game, bringing a breath of fresh air in terms of abilities; the latest being Deadlock.
 Every small patch and detail can change how your favorite agent plays and can help you secure your next heroic victory.
-So, we studied all the old and new patches and compiled the ultimate Valorant agent tier list in 2023 (up to patch 7.02).
-Now, you can decide which character will be your main in the next season of Valorant.
+So, we studied all the old and new patches and compiled the ultimate Valorant agent tier list in 2023 (up to patch 7.09).
+Now, you can decide which character will be your main in Episode 7 Act 3 of Valorant.

 S-Tier Valorant Agents